letv1nnn/DevOps-Agent/README.md

 check if any of the json keys is not empty, I need to implement a retry for a failed plan generation in order to jus send a failed response.

+if I executes something twice, it appends logs from the execution to the old logs.

 ## Preinstallation